twitchyzeebra/the-ai-cognition-protocol/learning-resources/Website Guide.md

 #### Using the Provided Key (For Testing Only)

-By default, a temporary testing key for the Mistral medium model is provided.
-Please be aware that this key is for initial trials and will be removed in the future, likely to be replaced with a subscription based model featuring a free tier.
-At this point, I highly recommend using your own key.
+By default, a temporary testing key for the Mistral large model is provided.
+Please be aware that this key is for initial trials and you will frequently encounter the error "Error: Rate limit exceeded.
+Please wait a moment before trying again."
+The key will be removed soon, likely to be replaced with a subscription based model featuring a free tier.
+At this point, I highly recommend using your own key which will always be supported.

 #### Using Your Own API Key (Recommended)